krzysiekdziadul/codeception-test-generator/README.md

   Scenario Outline: London weather.
     Given the parameters "path_arg1:<path_arg1>| path_arg2:<path_arg2> | path_arg3:<path_arg3> | city:<city>"
     And  the header "Accept:<Accept>"
-    When I request url by "GET" method
+    When I request London weather by "GET" method
     Then I see response status code is "200"
     And the response matches "London-weather" json schema